Salmonella food poisoning

 - Don't keep reptiles or amphibians in homes with children under five or someone with a weakened immune system.

 Extra hygiene measures are needed if someone living with you gets salmonella.
-The HPA advises washing their dirty clothes, bedding and towels on the hottest cycle.
-Clean toilet seats, toilet bowls, flush handles, taps and basins with detergent, hot water and disinfectant.
+Public Health England advises washing their dirty clothes, bedding and towels on the hottest cycle.
+Clean toilet seats, toilet bowls, flush handles, taps and basins with detergent, hot water, and disinfectant.